billmclean/Julia_Lessons/markdown/lesson08.md

 ```
 Removing the `global` declaration leads to an `UndefVarError` whether you
 run the code from a file or directly in the REPL.
 The `add_it_up` function
-is written in an unnatural way; in practice, you should do
+was written in an unnatural way simply to illustate how hard scope differs
+from soft scope; in practice, we would do
 ```
 function add_it_up(n)
     s = 0.0